peterzhang41/createPR/README.md

-# bitbucket-server-cli-tools
+# Bitbucket-Server-Cli-Tools
-a set of bitbucket server cli tools
+a collection of bitbucket server cli tools

 ## CPR - a tool for creating pull request in Bitbucket server